ErykHalicki/filler_bot/README.md

 The bot is practically unbeatable as far as i know, since its search depth doesnt have to be particualrly high to calculate every possible game outcome from the start.

+In the example below, the program starts in the bottom left corner and I start in the top right

 ![](https://github.com/Stargor14/filler_bot/blob/master/demo.gif)